Holyhelper1/Holyhelper1/README.md

-- 🔭 I'm currently working on BoatFix web application
+- 🔭 I am currently working at Bravo Soft as Frontend developer, focusing on several projects.

-- 🌱 I’m currently learning React + TypeScript
+- 🌱 I’m currently learning React + TypeScript + Redux

 - 💡 Fun fact: I once built a personal website entirely using the < table> element.
 Don't judge me, it was a different time! 😅